List of Most Frequently Asked Datastage Interview Questions And Answers to Help You Prepare For The Upcoming Interview:

 Q #20) How do you import and export the Datastage jobs?

-We have below command line functions for this
+Answers: For this, below command-line functions for this

 - Import: dsimport.exe